Edward Jones Review: What to Know When Choosing a Financial Advisor

 - Guided Solutions: With this level, the decision-making is still yours, but you will receive more research and guidance from your advisor.
 Your account will have “guardrails” and automatic rebalancing so you don't have to worry about accidentally getting too far from your target allocations.
 There is a minimum investment of $25,000 and you will be billed based on the assets in your account.

-- Advisory Solutions: The Advisory level is Edward Jones' high-touch, hands-off tier of portfolio management and tax planning services.
-There is a $25,000 or $300,000 minimum investment depending on whether you choose its Fund Model or its Unified Management Account (UMA) Model.
+- Advisory Solutions: The Advisory level is Edward Jones' high-touch, done-for-you tier of portfolio management and tax planning services.
+There is a $25,000 or $300,000 / $500,000 minimum investment, depending on whether you choose its Fund Model or its Unified Management Account (UMA) Model.

 You can read more about the fees below, but first, let's cover the different investment models.